almorcrette/CV/driving-for-impact.md

 # Skills Examples

-## Driving for impact
+## Getting Things Done

 _I am purposeful in what I do.
 I zoom from the big picture to the nitty gritty and back again, to see the wood for the trees and focus on what matters._

-**How my impact management consulting services helped agribusiness impact investor and project developer AgDevCo and its major stakeholder UK Government Department for International Development strengthen its evidence base for the business case for UK development investment in agribusiness in Africa.**
+**For an example, read about how my impact management advisory services helped a prominent impact investor and its major UK Government stakeholder strengthen the business case for developmental investment in commercial agriculture in Africa.**

 At Adam Smith International, I delivered an important piece of consulting work for AgDecCo, an agribusiness impact investor and project developer working in Africa receiving significant funding from UK Government's then Department for International Development (DFID).
 The assignment was to review and recommend how to strength AgDevCo's impact management approach.